RHexMan/RHexMan.github.io/README.md

 # RHexMan.github.io
-Fly fishing related projects
+Fly fishing related projects of Rich Miller

-Blah, Blah!
+### An example of output from the RHexSwing3D program in the RHex project

 ![Swing example static plot](SwingExampleReduced.png)
 Format: ![Alt Text](url)